 Comments Off on The Hobbit and History: Viking Vengeance and Dwarvish Destiny

-The Hobbit and History comes out on Tuesday.
+out on Tuesday.
 Order your copy or pick it up at your favourite retailer soon.
 In the meantime, read today’s historical snippet.
 Chapter One by Marcus Schulzke, “The Faces of the Five Armies”, examines historical parallels from the Middle Ages and Renaissance that help you better understand the dynamics of Tolkien’s battling forces in that culminating conflict.
 Given that the third movie in Peter Jackson’s adaptation is all about this, with reports that the battle itself will take forty-five minutes of screen time, it can only help to get Dr. Schulzke’s smart perspective on the topic.

-Today’s blog post goes a bit farther back in history to look at another parallel for Tolkien’s riveting “Battle of the Five Armies” taken out of biblical history.
+blog post goes a bit farther back in history to look at another parallel for Tolkien’s riveting “Battle of the Five Armies” taken out of biblical history.
 This image is from a fifteenth century German universal chronicle and it depicts the defeat of five kings of southern Canaan as told in the Book of Joshua, 10:2-27.
 In the Bible, Joshua was following Moses’ lead to take the Holy Land for the Israelites, even if that meant deposing and destroying its current Canaanite inhabitants.
 After successes in the north, Joshua met renewed resistance from a coalition of five kings: the kings of Jerusalem, Hebron, Jarmuth, Lachish and Eglon.
 Their coalition reflected many common interests: culture, religion and fear of the death rained down upon the Canaanites by the increasingly powerful Israelites.
 These five kings plotted against Gibeon, a city that had made a covenant with Israel.
 The Gibeonites appealed to Joshua who, supported by the Lord, marched south against the five kings.

 This was a long and deadly battle, made longer by miraculous intervention.
 A devastating and targeted hailstorm wreaked havoc with the coalition against the Israelites, killing many in the five kings’ armies.
 According to the Book of Joshua, God manifested his powers, again, on the side of Joshua and the Gibeonites: illuminating the battlefield long past the normal stretch of hours.